-In 1901 Archbishop Randall Davidson successfully vetoed the request made by the Royal Family that the Russian Kontakion for the departed should be sung at Queen Victoria’s funeral.
+In 1901 the Archbishop of Canterbury successfully vetoed the request made by the Royal Family that the Russian Kontakion for the departed should be sung at Queen Victoria’s funeral.
 He was concerned that it would give approval to what he saw as the questionable practice of praying for the dead.

 Times, and outlooks change.
 Later in the twentieth century the Kontakion was sung at the funeral of Bishop Trevor Huddleston, and indeed at a funeral of an Archbishop of Canterbury, Michael Ramsey.